Deven Marrero

-Early years
+Early life and education

 Marrero graduated from American Heritage School, a private school in Plantation, Florida.
 He enrolled at Arizona State University, and played college baseball for the Arizona State Sun Devils.
 As a freshman at Arizona State in 2010, he had a .397 batting average with 42 runs batted in to earn a spot on the Collegiate Baseball First Team Freshman All-American squad as well as All-Conference honorable mention honors.
 In the 2011 season, he was named the Pac-12 Defensive Player of the Year and earned a spot on the All-Conference first team, all while hitting a .313 average.
 After the 2010 and 2011 seasons, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 Marrero was selected 24th overall by the Red Sox in the first round of the 2012 MLB draft.